6 Jul 2025

 -

-Part 3: Protocol dissection
+Part 3: Protocol dissection (ENGI 9823)

 Capture some HTTPS traffic using tcpdump or Wireshark.
 Explain, with reference to selected information from the packet capture, the process by which the communication begins, starting from the initial DNS lookup.
 Show all DNS and TLS packets up to the point where encrypted communication begins.